SethMMorton/natsort/docs/source/intro.rst

 `this ActiveState forum <http://code.activestate.com/recipes/285264-natural-string-sorting/>`_, and of course `this great article on natural sorting <http://blog.codinghorror.com/sorting-for-humans-natural-sort-order/>`_ from CodingHorror.com for examples of what I mean.
-:mod:`natsort` was created to fill in this gap.
-It has since grown and can now sort version numbers (which seems to be the most common use case based on user feedback) as well as some other nice features.
+:mod:`natsort` was created to fill in this gap, but has since expanded to handle just about any definition of a number, as well as other sorting customizations.

 Quick Description
 -----------------